amitashukla/You-Dont-Know-JS/scope & closures/apC.md

 People don't like writing verbose stuff, especially when they do it over and over again.
 So, a motivation of ES6 is to help alleviate these scenarios, and indeed, *fix* common idiom problems, such as this one.

-The ES6 solution, the arrow-function, introduces a behavior called "lexical this".
+The ES6 solution, **the arrow-function, introduces a behavior called "lexical this"**.

 ```js
 var obj = {